epics-containers/dev-e7/README.md

 ## open in default browser

-When reviewing your documentation build you will need to open and html file in a browser.
+When reviewing your documentation build you will need to open an html file in a browser.
 Rather than installing a browser inside the devcontainer you can use the [provided vscode plugin](https://marketplace.visualstudio.com/items?itemName=peakchen90.open-html-in-browser).